Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 • The truck parts manufacturer

-The vehicle collision report is not the only piece of evidence that can be used to prove liability for a truck accident.
+The vehicle collision report is not the only evidence that can be used to prove liability for a truck accident.
 Evidence that can help your truck accident case can include but are not limited to the following:

 • Witness statements